distributeaid/distributeaid.org/content/blocks/fundraisers/sustainable-supply-chains.md

     alt: Alternative Text
   - url: /uploads/fundraisers/sustainable-supply-chains-gallery-05.jpg
     alt: Alternative Text
+allocations:
+  - date: 2022-10-01
+    amountEUR: 2000
+    purpose: This text describes the purpose the allocated funds will be used for.
+  - date: 2022-11-01
+    amountEUR: 2000
+    purpose: This text describes the purpose the allocated funds will be used for.
+  - date: 2022-12-01
+    amountEUR: 6000
+    purpose: This text describes the purpose the allocated funds will be used for.
 ---

 This is the detailed project description shown on the project page.